School of Invisibility

-When Charlotte Blake Alston accepts a teaching position at a private Quaker school, she expects she’ll finally become part of an educational institution committed to respect and equality for all members of the school community.
-But true equity comes with awareness, sensitivity and diligence.
-The School of Invisibility illustrates how cultural conditioning can creep into even the most “inclusive” school environment.
+Charlotte Blake Alston accepts position at a Quaker school and expects she’ll be part of a school committed to respect and equality for all members of the school community.
+But true equity, she finds, is awareness, sensitivity and diligence.

 - What do Quakers believe and what is their history in the United States?

 - We can have good intentions yet have a very different impact on others.
 When have you unconsciously discriminated against others?
 When have you felt left out or treated as if you weren’t as good as someone else?

 - How do you show respect and create a sense of equality with others?

 - The Quakers: A Very Short Introduction (Very Short Introductions) by Pink Dandelion

 - Silent Racism: How Well-Meaning White People Perpetuate the Racial Divide by Barbara Trepagnier

 - Education and Life Lessons

 - Stereotypes and Discrimination